“I believe the Judiciary has

 that profoundly altered the polity, whether borne out of conservative, liberal,

-For instance, since the exist of Professor Bab Fafuwa
+For instance, since the existence of Professor Bab Fafuwa

 from the Education Ministry, can you name a Minister of Education who quit the